Home

 To improve the texture of the baked pie shell you can increase the "crispiness" of the pie shell by placing it in a preheated oven (450° F), for about 8 -10 minutes, or until done.

-When making more than one Pie Recipe at a time it is important to label, or mark, the different types of pies because they all look identical when they are complete and ready for the freezer.
+When making more than one different type of Fruit Pie Recipe at a time it is important to label, or mark, the different types of pies because they all look identical when they are complete and ready to store in the freezer.

 GO to How to Prevent Pie Crust Edges from Becoming Too Dark